-A specialist Domestic Violence service recognises and understands some of the challenges that a woman living with a disability and who is experiencing domestic and family violence can face.
+A specialist domestic violence service recognises and understands some of the challenges that can face a woman living with a disability who is also experiencing domestic and family violence.
 They can provide support in response to the domestic violence and assist by linking with disability support agencies and advocacy services with the woman's consent.

-Information for Women who identify as LGBTQI+
+Information for women who identify as LGBTQI+

-Domestic Violence experienced by women who identify as LGBTQI+ is estimated to occur at approximately the same rates as heterosexual relationships.
+Domestic violence experienced by women who identify as LGBTQI+ is estimated to occur at approximately the same rates as heterosexual relationships.
 This estimation is believed to be conservative with incidents of violence not being reported because of barriers women face such as stigma.
 Women may also not wish to disclose their sexual identity or seek support from systems that do not have supportive and appropriate responses for women who do not identify as straight or are able to 'fit' within existing gender constructs.

-Women who identify as LGBTQI+ and are experiencing domestic violence may be threatened by "outing" as a means of control and coercion.
-They may also be concerned about seeking support, fearful of their privacy and the impact on their relationships with families, workplaces and friends.
+Women who identify as LGBTQI+ and are experiencing domestic violence may be threatened by 'outing' as a means of control and coercion.
+They may also be concerned about seeking support, and fearful of their privacy and the impact on their relationships with families, workplaces and friends.